Mobile telephone networks

 Remember that the mobile phone handset that you buy is protected under the Sale of Goods and Supply of Services Act, 1980.
 This means that any mobile telephone handset or other telecommunications item you buy should be

-Mobile phone insurance like other types of insurance, insures the handset against loss, theft, etc. .
-Many mobile insurance policies offer to protect your mobile in specific situations, such as accidental damage, from theft, loss, water damage, accidental damage and more.
+Mobile phone insurance like other types of insurance can insure the handset against loss, theft, etc. Many mobile insurance policies offer to protect your mobile in specific situations, such as accidental damage, from theft, loss, water damage, accidental damage and more.
 Often when you purchase a mobile telephone, you may be asked whether you require mobile phone insurance.
 Check the initial amount that you need to pay before the insurance company will pay for any loss or damage to insured items.
-This initial amount you must pay , is called the excess.
+This initial amount you must pay is called the excess.
 If you have home and contents insurance for your home the theft of your mobile phone may be covered by that insurance – you can check this with your insurance company.
-Specific mobile phone insurance may cover other items such as calls made by unscrupulous people.

-When you purchase a bill pay mobile telephone in Ireland, you sign a contract for a service that allows you use a combination of services such as phone calls, text and picture messaging etc,..
-All consumers should be fully aware of what their contract terms and conditions.
-If your service provider allows you to use your mobile phone when you travel you can be charged ‘roaming rates’.
-Roaming’ is the ability to use your mobile phone while abroad.
-You should be aware that the charges for using your phone when roaming are are different to the rates charged when making calls at home.
+If your service provider allows you to use your mobile phone when you travel you can be charged roaming rates.
+Roaming is the ability to use your mobile phone while abroad.
+You should be aware that the charges for using your phone when roaming are different to the rates charged when making calls at home.

-From 1 July 2014 you will be able to use a separate roaming services provider while continuing to use the same handset and phone number.
+Since 1 July 2014, you will be able to use a separate roaming services provider while continuing to use the same handset and phone number.